cambridge-cares/TheWorldAvatar/Agents/RFIDUpdateAgent/README.md

 #### launcher properties
 The launcher properties contains the keys that decide the order in which timeseries data is updated for each key.
 It should contain the following keys:
 - `keys` the keys that represents the RFID tag numbers.
-Its format should be similar to this: tag_<tag ID>_status More information can be found in the example property file `launcher.properties` in the `config` folder.
+Its format should be similar to this: tag_tag ID number_status.
+More information can be found in the example property file `launcher.properties` in the `config` folder.

 #### Mapping files